Samsung Galaxy Note 9 review

 Samsung Galaxy Note 9 release date and price

-The Samsung Galaxy Note 9 released on Friday, August 24, sooner than anyone had expected a year ago.
-The Note 8 came out on September 15 in the US and UK last year (September 22 in Australia and Middle East).
+The Samsung Galaxy Note 9 released on Friday, August 22, sooner than anyone had expected a year ago.
+The Note 8 came out on September 15 in India last year.

-Why the early Note 9 release date?
-The theory is that Samsung wanted to rush it out to beat the iPhone XS and iPhone XS Max that Apple announced on September 12.

-Talking of Samsung's chief competition, the Note 9 price rivals that of Apple’s flagship handsets, rather than undercutting it as we'd hoped from an Android phone.
+Talking of Samsung's chief competition, the Note 9 price rivals that of Apple’s flagship handset iPhone X. While the phone is priced high in UK and the US, in India, the Note 9 undercuts the iPhone X by approximately Rs 20,000 and has double the storage.

-In the US, Samsung will sell the phone unlocked and also through carriers like Verizon, AT&T, Sprint, T-Mobile, and US Cellular.
-Pre-orders in the US opened on August 10 with Note 9 bundle deals.
-You'll either get a free Fortnite Galaxy Skin and 15,000 V-bucks or AKG N60 Noise Cancelling Headphones (or both for $99).

-In Australia you can also pick up the Note 9 from the country's biggest telcos, with Vodafone, Telstra and Optus each offering a number of data-heavy plans – we've taken the liberty of comparing Australia's best Samsung Galaxy Note 9 pre-order deals.

-Note 9 colors in the US are Ocean Blue with a yellow S Pen (it also writes in yellow for the ultimate color contrast) and Lavender Purple with a purple pen (which writes in purple digital ink).
-In the UK it's available in those two colors plus Midnight Black, while the colors for Australia have been confirmed as Ocean Blue and Midnight Black.
-Other regions may get a Copper color, we were told by Samsung – colors are region-dependent.
+The Galaxy Note 9 colors in the India are Ocean Blue with a yellow S Pen (it also writes in yellow for the ultimate color contrast), Metallic Copper and and Midnight Black.

 - Bluetooth stylus has custom shortcuts